andycroll/andycroll.com/_posts/2008/2008-03-12-backing-up-mysql-databases-remotely-using-cron-and-ssh.markdown

 mt_domain.com@cl01:~$
 ```

-If if doesn't connect you'll need to login to the (mt) Control Panel for your primary domain and ensure that the SSH option within 'Server Administrator' is set to be enabled.
+If if doesn’t connect you'll need to login to the (mt) Control Panel for your primary domain and ensure that the SSH option within 'Server Administrator' is set to be enabled.

 If it works?
 Well done you've connected to the database (mediatemple) server through the backup (Dreamhost) server.
 Now type...